TayThorian/MasterBookVault/README.md

 - TSR9506 - Chronomancer
 - TSR9507 - Shaman
 - TSR2173 - Monstrous Compendium Annual - Volume Four
+- TSR9431 - ALQ2 - Assassin Mountain
 - TSR11348 - Skullport
+- TSR11405 - The Wyrmskull Throne
+- TSR11316 - FOR12 - Demihumans of the Realms
+- TSR11430 - FOR13 - Secrets of the Magister
+- TSR9491 - FOR8 - Pages from the Mages
+- TSR9379 - Volo's Guide to Waterdeep
+- TSR9460 - Volo's Guide to the Sword Coast
+- TSR9486 - Volo's Guide to Cormyr
+- TSR9524 - Volo's Guide to the Dalelands
+- TSR9535 - Volo's Guide to All Things Magical
 ## Seattle Hill Games
 - - OSRIC Player's Guide
 # PDF's Books to Source